 The lake itself is just over 2 km long and roughly 1 ½ km across.
 It is actually quite shallow in comparison to many other lakes of this size, reaching just 30 metres at its deepest point.
 This is one of the reasons, along with the shelter provided by the surrounding hills, that the surface of Lake Bled is often calm and glassy, providing amazing reflections of the castle, church and, from certain angles, even the mountains.

 You can walk all the way around the lake in less than 2 hours (including photo stops), as this gorgeous, easy trail is just 6 kilometres long and basically flat.
 Of course, there are many other great, easy hikes around the lake, as well as some longer trails that lead up into the nearby mountains.

 How to get to Lake Bled

 Lake Bled is located just 30 km from Lake Bohinj, 55 km from Ljubljana and 175 km from terrific Piran on the Adriatic coast.
 If you can’t find a convenient flight to Ljubljana (the closest airport to Lake Bled), it is also relatively accessible from the international airports in Trieste (140 km), Zagreb (200 km), Salzburg (230 km) or wonderful Venice (300 km).

-Frequent buses leave Ljubljana, take about an hour and cost roughly €5-10.
+Frequent buses go from Ljubljana to Lake Bled, take about an hour and cost roughly €5-10.

-Taxis from Ljubljana are faster and easier but will typically cost around €80-100.
+Taxis from Ljubljana to Lake Bled are faster and easier but will typically cost around €80-100.